 The first thing you need to know is what salary you are going to assign yourself, board member salary (director of the company or administrator), employee salary (employee), or both.
 You must also decide on the amount.
 Check out this page where we explain, in addition to VAT and taxes, how salaries work.
 Go to the “Monthly Salary” section and make sure you understand how salaries work before continuing reading here.

-When you have read it, you basically have three possibilities:
+When you have read it, you basically have four possibilities:

 - If you are the only member of the company, and you work as a “freelance” or “freelancer”, that is, you do a very technical job in which you charge for your working hours, and you have no employees, you can assign yourself employee salary only.

 - Otherwise, if you do a highly technical job (as a developer, designer, or online marketing) you can assign yourself an 80% employee salary and 20% board member salary.

 - If your work is not very technical (management, administration, consultancy, human resources, etc.), we recommend a distribution of 30% board member salary and 70% employee salary.

 - As an important exception to the three previous cases, if you live and work in Estonia (meaning, you are an Estonian tax resident), you will assign a 100% board member salary.
 That’s because you need to pay taxes for your whole salary, as you are receiving health insurance and pension benefits.
 Please contact us, in that case, to correctly calculate your salary and include all necessary extra taxes (unemployment rights, etc).